hamidzr/fog-alert/README.md

 use `config.ini` files in to setup the communication (in `edge/communication/`) and the server app (in `server/`)

 ## installation
+### general
 we use [pipenv](https://pipenv.readthedocs.io/en/latest/) for managing python environments.
+Use pipenv to handle, install and run the python parts of the framework

 whereever you see a `Pipfile` you'll need to run `pipenv install` to install the dependencies.
 Then use `pipenv run python PYTHONFILEHERE` to execute a python script

+### pubsub broker
+run the following command to start a "mosquitto" broker in docker.
+`docker run -d --name mqtt-broker -p 1883:1883 -p 9001:9001 eclipse-mosquitto` don't forget to open ports 1883 and 9001 to the publishers and subscribers